xingsy97/webpubsub-graphql-subscribe/README.md

   - It implements the `PubSubEngine` Interface from the `graphql-subscriptions` package using Azure Web PubSub service.
   - It replaces the original in-memory event system `PubSub` and allows you to connect your subscriptions manager to an Azure Web PubSub service to support multiple subscription manager instances.

-## How to Integrate this package into your existing Apollo server
+## How to Integrate this package into an existing Apollo server
 - `./src/tests/test.ts` is modified from an [example](https://github.com/apollographql/docs-examples/blob/7105d77acfc67d6cb4097cc27a7956051ec0c1b5/server-subscriptions-as3/index.js) provided by Apollo GraphQL.
 - `test.ts` shows how to integrate `WpsWebSocketServer` and `WpsPubSub` into an existing Apollo server.
 Refer to its code and comments for details.